What is Smart Export Guarantee (SEG)

 How Much Can I Make From Selling My Energy Back To The Grid?

 Smart Export Guarantee Tariffs are not difficult to find.
-From Avro Energy, to Bulb, Octopus and Shell, all energy companies with more than 150,000 customers have to offer a SEG tariff.
+From Avro Energy, to Bulb, Octopus Energy and Shell, all energy companies with more than 150,000 customers have to offer a SEG tariff.
 Each company will buy the renewable energy you don’t use/export, at a different rate.
 This is because the SEG scheme allows energy companies to decide their own rates.
 It is important to make sure you stay up to date to get the best deals possible.
 Often tariffs are better when you buy and export your energy from the same company.

 The Graph above shows you the current SEG rates for July 2021.
 As you can see you can get paid between 1-6p per kWh for the renewable energy that you export.